 Alyssa first learned about the NSBA Foundaton's Equestrians With Disabilities Program two years ago, and instantly wnated to help.
 "I wanted to get as many EWD riders sponsored as I could," she said.
 "My attitude was, 'what's the worse they will say, no?'
 I've been told no before, and I'm not afraid to keep trying."

 Alyssa Ypparila's obsession with horses began at the age of nine and never left.
 When an opportunity to work in the horse industry in Texas presented itself, Ypparila sold her house and almost everything she owned in Oregon and chased her dream.
-Today, she is a ranch and breeding manager at JS Quarter Horses in Aubrey, Texas, where she manages all reproduction, foaling and mare care operations.
+She is an equine Vet Tech at Premier Equine Veterinary Services as Sports medicine Rehab Manager.

 Stephen Stephens, Treasurer